 Inspired by the fresh pressed juices that are part of Mexico’s street food culture, Hard Frescos puts a grown-up spin on a traditional drink.
 The result is a tasty sip you can feel good about drinking.
 Hard Frescos’ developers spent three years vetting their supply chain to ensure material sources and farming practices were environmental impact compliant and gmo- and chemical-free.
 The company also partners with an organization within Mexico that aids in preserving the indigenous Axolotl, whose likeness appears on Hard Frescos’ Juicy Jamaica bottles and bottle caps.

-This recipe is great because it uses far less oil than traditional tostada recipes call for, but still delivers the crispiness I want from the tortilla.
+This recipe is great because it uses far less oil than traditional tostada recipes call for, but still delivers the crispiness you want from the tortilla.
 The yogurt adds creaminess and the adobo on the shrimp adds flavor and a slightly spicy finish.
 It’s simultaneously light and filling.

 I’m sort of obsessed with Medjool dates right now.
 Whether eaten solo or pitted and stuffed with goat cheese and chopped walnuts and topped with a drizzle of honey, these are a deliciously sweet alternative to junk food and processed “health” snacks.